 Here are some examples of business taxes:

-• Sales Tax: A tax on the sale of goods and services, this is a consumption tax that is usually calculated as a percentage of the sale price.
-The rate and application of sales tax may differ across different states and countries.
+- Sales Tax: A tax on the sale of goods and services.
+This is considered to be a consumption tax that is usually calculated as a percentage of the sale price.
+The rate and application of sales tax may differ from state to state.

-• Employment Taxes: Employers are required to withhold certain taxes from employee wages, including Social Security tax, Medicare tax, and federal and state income tax.
-Employers must also pay their own portion of Social Security and Medicare taxes for each employee.
+- Employment Taxes: Employers are required to withhold certain taxes from employee wages, including Social Security tax, Medicare tax, and federal and state income tax.
+Employers must also pay their portion of Social Security and Medicare taxes for each employee.

 Taxes for Specific Types of Business Entities